agares88/cybersecAda/README.md

 # cybersecAda
 Cyber Portfoilio

-I’m excited to start my journey in cybersecurity and learn how to protect digital information from threats.
-I have a strong curiosity for problem-solving, an eye for detail, and a commitment to learning new skills.
-I value integrity, teamwork, and continuous improvement, and I’m eager to apply what I’m learning to help organizations stay safe from cyber threats.
-As I grow in this field, I look forward to developing my skills and making a real impact in keeping data secure.
+I'm eager to learn and apply cybersecurity skills to protect systems from threats.
+I enjoy problem-solving, paying attention to details, and continuously improving my knowledge.
+As I grow in this field, I look forward to helping organizations strengthen their security.